How to Maintain a Happy, Healthy Mindset This Holiday Season

 You know what we all say: “It’s the thought that counts.”

 Maybe you’re rolling your eyes a little because this one is so cliché.
 Despite how commonplace the idea is, have you ever really fell into it?

 Gift giving during the holidays doesn’t have to be about spending lots of money or getting the newest and best thing.
-Sometimes, a handwritten love letter means more than a $100 bouquet of flowers.
+Sometimes, a handwritten love letter means more than a $100 charm for her bracelet.

 If we dissect the pleasures of gift giving, you’ll notice that full, open, honest love truly is the greatest gift of all.

 Not sure what to get your parents?
-How about being 100 percent present with them in a conversation, or at the dinner table?
+How about being 100 percent present with them in a conversation?
 Don’t know what to give your spouse?
 How about an hour of uninterrupted foot-rubbing, cuddling, and connecting?
-Your friends and family love you.

-The best gift you could give them is YOU—your authentic, uninterrupted, fully present attention.
+The best gift you could give your friends and family is YOU—your authentic, uninterrupted, fully present attention.
 Bonus: Giving is great for your health!

-If you're ready for a paradigm shift and the ability to master your mindset . . . register to attend the Brain-A-Thon training event by clicking the button below.
+Still feeling overwhelmed?
+If you’re ready for a paradigm shift and the ability to master your mindset . . . register to attend the Brain-A-Thon training event by clicking the banner/button below.

 NeuroGym Team: NeuroGym’s Team of experts consists of neuroscientists, researchers, and staff who are enthusiasts in their fields.
 The team is committed to making a difference in the lives of others by sharing the latest scientific findings to help you change your life by understanding and using the mindset, skill set and action set to change your brain.